paulcockrell/tagc-website/src/pages/articles/index.md

 title: Articles
 articles:
   - file: /img/22-or-.177.pdf
-    title: Should I buy a 177 or 22?
+    title: Should I buy a 177 or 22? by Steve Cochrane
   - file: /img/tele-setup.pdf
-    title: Setting up a telescopic sight
+    title: Setting up a telescopic sight by Steve Cochrane
   - file: /img/fac-pro-con.pdf
-    title: The pro's and cons of going FAC
+    title: The pro's and cons of going FAC by Stan Hoskins
   - file: /img/vermin-control-.177-v-.22.pdf
-    title: Vermin control
+    title: Vermin control by Stan Hoskins
   - file: /img/spring_air_rifle_servicing.pdf
-    title: Servicing spring powered air rifles
+    title: Servicing spring powered air rifles by Stan Hoskins
 ---
 The articles published on this page are by Club members for the use and information of other club members.